workflowr/workflowr/README.md

 ## Pronunciation

 It is common for R packages to end with an "r", and I tend to pronounce this as if it was "er" because I personally find this the easiest.
 Thus I pronounce the package "workflow + er".
-Other equally as good options are "workflow + R" or "work + flower".
+Other equally good options are "workflow + R" or "work + flower".

 [analysis_framework]: https://github.com/jimhester/analysis_framework
 [blogdown]: https://github.com/rstudio/blogdown